JuliaParallel/MPI.jl/README.md

   mpirun -np 3 julia 01-hello.jl

-## Usage : MPI and Julia parallel constructs together (requires Julia 0.4)
+## Usage : MPI and Julia parallel constructs together

 In order for MPI calls to be made from a Julia cluster, it requires the use of MPIManager, a cluster manager that will start the julia workers using `mpirun`